 HOW LONG WILL SMOKED FISH KEEP?

-Smoked salmon, trout, mackerel etc. usually keep for four weeks as long as the pack is sealed and chilled in the refrigerator.
+Smoked salmon, trout, mackerel etc. usually keep for three weeks as long as the pack is sealed and chilled in the refrigerator.
 This is due to the salting, smoking and vacuum packing of the fish (see also “How we smoke our salmon”).

 HOW LONG WILL SMOKED FISH KEEP WITHOUT BEING REFRIGERATED (DURING TRANSPORT)?